 - Pick it up from the police department (or other law enforcement agency) that responded to your accident,

 - Let your car accident lawyer handle it for you.

 Most people go in person, pay a small fee (generally $5 or less), and pick up the paperwork.
 Normally, you will need to go to the Records Unit to get your report; you can call the police station’s general number to ask where this is and what their hours are.
 Be sure to tell them you are looking for an incident report and confirm that you have the right location.

 - You must go to the specific police department, sheriff station, or Georgia Highway Patrol post that handled your accident—even if that is a different city or county than where you live.

 - It may take several days after the accident before the police report is available.

-How can I get my police report online?
+How can you get a police report online?